-Experience shows, Google is getting better at understanding entitites in context.
+Experience shows Google is getting better at understanding entities in context.
 Take organic search results for example.
-Have you ever searched something in your native language (we assume it’s not English), but found a search result in another language, such as English?
+Have you ever searched for something in your native language (we assume it’s not English), but found a search result in another language, such as English?
 Maybe you have.
 Maybe you have but haven’t noticed it because you were focused on achieving your goal — finding the information you were looking for.

 What can you do today?